 Whenever you spill a liquid on your laptop, you should shut it down ASAP, unplug it and let it dry completely before trying to use it again.
 And hope no permanent damage has been done.

-Blocked fans: Even clogged fans will cause your laptop to overheat.
+Blocked fans and fan noise: Even clogged fans will cause your laptop to overheat.
 This, in turn, will lower the life expectancy of your laptop’s processor and/or GPU (if it has a dedicated one).
 So make sure yours is properly ventilated at all times.
 If you hear your fans starting to make too much noise, it’s time to clean or replace them.

 Physical damage: Obviously, if you start hitting and smashing your laptop when you go into rage mode from losing at your favorite game (or for whatever reason), you will risk destroying it.